kaazing/gateway/doc/security/p_krb_config_tgg.md

 Next Steps
 ----------

 After you configure the Gateway, ensure your clients are also configured for Kerberos.
-For information on creating KAAZING Gateway client Kerberos challenge handlers, see the [Howto](../index.md#dev_topics) documentation for developers.
+For information on creating KAAZING Gateway client Kerberos challenge handlers, see the [Howto](../index.md) documentation for developers.

 Notes
 -----

 -   The `session` element has been deprecated.
 For more information, see the [Session Reference](../admin-reference/r_conf_session.md) documentation.

-<a name="seealso"></a>See Also
+See Also
 ------------------------------

 -   [Configure the Gateway](../admin-reference/o_conf_checklist.md)
 -   [About Kerberos V5 Network Authentication](c_aaa_kerberos.md)
 -   [Using Kerberos V5 Network Authentication with the Gateway](u_krb_config_kerberos.md)